mattash/headcounter/readme.md

 Replace <path_to_image> with the path to the image you want to process.

 ## TODO
-Build a seperate clip for counting faces in a video.
+Build a seperate script for counting faces in a video. downloading yolov3-wider_16000.weights from script doesn't work